 The Population Reference Bureau informs people around the world about population, health, and the environment, and empowers them to use that information to advance the well-being of current and future generations.
 PRB analyzes complex demographic data and research to provide the most objective, accurate, and up-to-date population information in a format that is easily understood by advocates, journalists, and decision-makers alike.
 PRB builds coalitions and conducts workshops around the world to give our key audiences the tools they need to understand and communicate effectively about population issues.

-- Kate Gilles, Senior Communications Specialist, Evidence Project
+- Robin Johnson, Senior Communications Specialist, Evidence Project

 FHI 360 is a nonprofit human development organization dedicated to improving lives in lasting ways by advancing integrated, locally driven solutions.
 Our staff includes experts in health, education, nutrition, environment, economic development, civil society, gender, youth, research and technology—creating a unique mix of capabilities to address today’s interrelated development challenges.
 FHI 360 serves more than 70 countries and all U.S. states and territories.